-Girlguiding's Keeping information safe e-learning will help you understand data protection in the UK and how GDPR affects your role in Guiding.
-The training should only take you around 30 minutes to complete and you will find it really useful.
+Girlguiding's Keeping information safe e-learning should be completed by all members.
+It will help you understand data protection in the UK and how GDPR affects your role in Guiding.

-The training covers aspects such as what is meant by personal data, the rights of individuals, how to collect, share and use data safely, and what a data breach is and what to do if it happens.
+The training takes 30 minutes and covers aspects such as what is meant by personal data, the rights of individuals, how to collect, share and use data safely, and what a data breach is and what to do if it happens.
 Click here to go the Girlguiding Website and train today!

-Please remember to protect the personal information which you hold on other parties as part of your Guiding role.
-This is particularly important at the moment when other members of your household might be around when you are accessing that information:
+Please remember to protect the personal information which you hold on other parties as part of your Guiding role, particularly when other members of your household might be around when you are accessing that information:

 - Be mindful of what is displayed on your computer screen or on notepads or paperwork when you are working.